josemguerra/quiz-app/README.md

 - ### Username input

   - Input field in the form are working as expected, eg. if user miss to fill the required field a change of font color will catch user attention to fill the the username input.

+- ### Contact form

+  - Name, email and textarea inputs have been tested and are working as expected.
+Validating thar user inputs are correct.

 - ### HTML and CSS